-Email newsletters remain a key part of an effective online marketing strategy in 2020.
+Email newsletters remain a key part of an effective online marketing strategy in 2023.
 There are nearly 4 billion email users worldwide and that number continues to climb.
-Fortunately, there are a range of email newsletter tools available to help you tap into that growing audience.
-Which email newsletter tool is the best fit for your needs?
+Fortunately, there is a range of email newsletter tools available to help you tap into that growing audience.
+Which email newsletter software is the best fit for your needs?

 What are email newsletters?

 Email newsletters are the digital age cousin of the old-school, printed newsletter.
-The purpose of an email newsletter is to share news and information that’s useful to a specific audience.
+The purpose of a newsletter is to share news and information that’s useful to a specific audience.
 When it comes to your business, your audience is your existing and potential customers.

-An email newsletter is a great place to share:
+An email newsletter is a popular place to share: